BrayanAbraham/Genetic-Algo-For-Global-Maxima-Minima/README.md

 3. Run 'npm install' in terminal in the folder
 4. Run 'npm start' in the terminal to start
 5. The site will run at localhost:3000

+## The Algorithm

+The Algorithm is in src/genAlgoClasses/

+Individual.js contains the Fitness Function and Mutation function Population.js contains calculation of next generation and crossover